Skip to Content

 That’s because will it stand up to the most rugged conditions for years.

-Plus, you will get more for it when you decide to sell it or to trade it in for a new diesel truck.
+Plus, you will get more for it when you decide to sell it or trade it in for a new diesel truck.

-#7 Far More Torque
+#7 More Torque

 The way diesel engines burn fuel enables them to provide the driveshaft with far more torque than gasoline engines can.